 Followed by the tomatoes.
-Now remember to drain the water off of the tomatoes.
+Now, remember to drain the water off of the tomatoes.
 Someone might have forgotten to do that very important step.
 Not sure who, but I heard someone did.
-I also threw in a few pinches of oregano and some salt and pepper.
+Then, also add in a few pinches of oregano and some salt and pepper.

 While your stuffings simmer a few minutes, grab a two cup package of shredded mozzarella.
 Sprinkle half on the bottom crust.

 Once the fillings are thoroughly heated, it is time to start filling your calzone.

 I use a slotted spoon to transfer the filling from the skillet to the crust.
 You don't want too much liquid in the mixture.
 It makes the crust more doughy and harder to get done.

 Finally, once you have the filling all piled onto the crust, finish off by sprinkling the remaining cup of mozzarella cheese.